SkjalgN/WeatherBeats/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Since the program is dockerized, its easy to deploy. clone the repository and use the "docker compose up" to start the server.
+Since the program is dockerised, its easy to deploy.
+Clone the repository and use the "docker compose up" to start the server.
 Localhost:8000 will host the server.

 ### Built With